In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

 http://www.yourdomain.com/images/supportbutton.jpg

-For visitors to go to the contact page when the support button gets clicked, you will need to either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will then link your button image to this URL in Step 3 …
+In order for someone to go to the contact page when they click on the support button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will then link your button graphic to this URL in Step 3 …

-If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
-Basically, you just need to create the instructions for your clickable button.
+Don’t worry … this sounds a lot more technical than it is.
+Basically, we just need to create the instructions for your clickable image.

-Your instructions can be written a plain text editor and should look something like this …
+Your instructions can be composed in a plain text editor and should look something like this …

 - Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.

-The screenshot below shows which sections of the above code you need to replace with the actual contact page and image URLs …
+The image below shows which sections of the above code you need to replace with the actual contact page and image URLs …

 (Widgets Screen)